Ishaan514/CTFs/HSCTF 2019/Cool Image/README.md

 At first, if we try to open this file as a PDF, we are told that it will not open because it is damaged or the file tpe is not recognized.

 If we run the command file on the given file we can are told that this is not actually a PDF, but a PNG.
-Similarly if we open up the file in notepad++, the first line is PNG% which strongly implies that this file is a PNG.
+Similarly if we open up the file in notepad++, the first line is ‰PNG which strongly implies that this file is a PNG.

 ![Running the command file on the file](Capture.JPG)